autolab-project/autolab/docs/shell/device.rst

 	autolab-devices -D <DRIVER_NAME or CONFIG_NAME> -e <ELEMENT_ADDRESS> <OPTIONS>

 The **Element address** indicates the address of the desired **Variable** or **Action** in the Autolab Device hierarchy, using a point separator.
 This command will establish a connection to your instrument, perform the requested operation, and finally close properly the connection.
+See :ref:`name_shell_connection` for more informations about the connection.

 The available operations are listed below: